In March, you will be sent a bill for the new financial year.

 If your bill says you owe money that you’ve paid

-Your bill will include all payments received by the date of issue shown at the bottom of your bill.
+Your bill will include all payments received at the time the bill was produced, this date will be shown at the bottom of your bill.

-If you make a payment after this date it will not be taken into account on the bill.
+Payments received after this date have not been taken into account on your bill.

 If your bill is wrong